polimi-ispl/TIFS2019-stabilized-video-attribution/README.md

 - "stabilized_videos_dataset.csv" includes the complete list of investigated stabilized videos
 ### Code
 In order to run the code, follow these steps:
-- Download the Camera-fingerprint package from "http://dde.binghamton.edu/download/camera_fingerprint" and copy its content in "CameraFingerprint" folder.
+- Download the Camera-fingerprint package from "http://dde.binghamton.edu/download/camera_fingerprint"
 - Run the function "compile.m" in folder "CameraFingerprint/Filter".

 In order to compute the reference video fingerprint from videos only: